 2- Think of your color scheme and work from there.
 Knowing what colors you are working with makes it easy to quickly find the supplies you want and need.
 I usually change my color scheme every year, this year it was red, white, and silver.
-Here’s my list: wrapping paper (duh), tissue paper, ribbon (in different widths), tinsel, fuzzy sticks, bakers twine, pom pom trim, metal tags, glitter snowflakes, tulle, white tags, letter stickers, rick-rack, washi tape, tape, scissors.
+Here’s my list of supplies: wrapping paper, tissue paper, ribbon (in different widths), tinsel, fuzzy sticks, bakers twine, pom-pom trim, metal tags, glitter snowflakes, tulle, white tags, letter stickers, rick-rack, washi tape, tape, scissors.
 You can also use any extra ornaments, bells, or greenery to garnish the packages.

 3- Package the clothes in cereal boxes.
 I’ve always hated spending money on clothes boxes.
 The kids usually rip them up getting their present out and I’m cheap so it irritates me.
 I’ve rarely been able to save them for the next year so I found a free solution.
 Cereal boxes are perfect for clothing, but you can use any kind of box they will fit in.
 If you want to confuse them, put them in a different shaped box.
 Now when the kids rip the boxes open I don’t care.

 4- Use different wrapping paper for each person.
 I have 2 reasons for this: It makes it much easier for my husband to pass out presents Christmas morning and the kids can see how many gifts they have without rummaging through them under the tree.
 You know they love to compare the number of gifts they all have.
-I admit I’m a little crazy when it comes to having everything under the tree looking perfect, so I wrap them in their own paper so they will leave the presents alone.
-Hubby passes out one present to each person and we all unwrap at the same time, having a certain paper for each person makes it easier for him to see who he still needs to give gifts too.
+I admit I’m a little crazy when it comes to having everything under the tree looking good, so I wrap them in their own paper so they will leave the presents alone.
+Hubby passes out one present to each person Christmas morning and we all unwrap them at the same time.
+Having a certain gift wrap for each person makes it easier for him to see who he still needs to give gifts too.

 5- Add a special touch.
 I dig into my craft stash to find all the supplies I’m going to need to make each gift special.
 It doesn’t take much time but it sure does add to the excitement of opening the gifts.
 I make all of them a little different but keep them really simple so I can wrap them fast.

 This year I used stickers on the tags and gifts to label them.
 Last year I used rubber stamps on tags for the labels.
-I don’t have any idea how I’m labeling them next year but I’m pretty sure it will be awesome.
+Since I have a lot of rubber stamps and plain tags I might do that again this year.

 Have you started wrapping your gifts yet?
 What are your favorite tips and tricks?
 Happy Wrapping!